wantap69/Employment-and-Unemployment/README.md

 4. Which sub-sector contributes the most to employment?
 5. Is there a significant association between unemployment and highest educational attainment?
 6. Is there a correlation between wages and highest educational attainment?
-7. Is there a significant association betweeen dependent variable wage and independent variable highest educational attainment

 ---

 ## 🧰 Tools and Technologies Used